 The container that fruit flies are cultured in has to be escape proof but also ventilated.
 Some people use mason jars, screwing down paper towel or thin fabric over the top to provide ventilation.
 Another option is plastic 24 oz. or 32 oz. deli containers.
 Holes can be cut in the lid and fitted with a foam plug.
 There are also plastic containers designed specifically for housing invertebrates that come with ventilated lids.

 Fruit flies and their larvae feed on the bacteria and yeasts of decaying fruits and vegetables.
 As such, a successful culture will not only culture flies but also breakdown in a controlled way as to culture plenty of fruit fly and larvae food.

 No matter what media you use, you will have to add baker’s yeast to it once it sets.
 The yeast helps start fermentation and gives the flies and their larvae something to eat.
 Only add yeast once the media has cooled (if using hot water or cooking it) and only add it in moderation.
 Usually 20 granules per culture is plenty.
 Alternatively, some people activate the yeast first as you might before baking.
 In this case a small spoonful of yeast is mixed in a little lukewarm water along with sugar, allowed to sit for 5-10 minutes until it starts foaming, and then a spoonful of the liquid can be poured over the media in each culture.

 Once the media has set and yeast has been added you can add flies, the more the better.
 Adding 25 flies should usually be enough to get one culture going but adding 100+ flies will do the job better.

-Store the cultures in an area where the temperature does not fall below 70°F (21°C) or rise above 85°F (29°C).
-The flies will go through their life stages faster when kept at higher temperatures and slower when kept at lower temperatures.
+Keep fruit fly cultures in an area where the temperature does not fall below 70°F (21°C) or rise above 85°F (29°C).
+The flies go through their life stages faster when kept at higher temperatures and slower when kept at lower temperatures.